Hirrolot/mux-stream/README.md

 [stream adaptors]: https://docs.rs/futures/0.3.5/futures/stream/trait.StreamExt.html

-The following sections present the _demultiplexing_ & _multiplexing_ operations on streams, providing some explanatory examples.
+The sections below are dedicated to demultiplexing and multiplexing separately.
 See also [`examples/admin_panel.rs`], an elaborated demonstration of the most prominent aspects of the paradigm.

 [`examples/admin_panel.rs`]: https://github.com/Hirrolot/mux-stream/blob/master/examples/admin_panel.rs